Orthokeratology (Ortho K)

 Find Out if Ortho K is Right for You

-Please call us at (281) 969-3931 to make an appointment with your Vision Eye Max optometrist.
+Please call us at (281) 969-3931 to make an appointment with your Vision Eye Max, LLC optometrist.
 You will find us conveniently located at 9727 Spring Green Blvd. in Katy, TX.